aerospike/aerospike-server/README.md

 * The Debian 11/12 and Ubuntu 20/22 requiresi `zlib1g-dev`.

-#### Python 3 or 2

-Running the Telemetry Agent requires either Python 3+ or Python 2.6+, at least one of which is generally available by default on most platforms.
-On some distros, such as Ubuntu 20+, it may be necessary to install the package `python`, while on other distros, such as Red Hat Enterprise Linux 8+, the package name includes the major (and/or minor) version number, e.g., `python3` or `python2`.

 ### Submodules

 The Aerospike Database Server build depends upon the following submodules: